דלג לתוכן הראשי

 5. Fried and Fast Foods: Less than 1 serving per week

-They examined: How did brain size change over the years, and how did it relate to the MIND score?
+They examined: How did brain volume change over the years, and how did this relate to the MIND score?

-The Findings: Every 3 Points = A Brain Year
+The Findings: Every 3 Points = Preserved Brain Years

-The relationship was clear and linear.
-Every additional 3 points on the MIND score corresponded to:
+The relationship was continuous and clear.
+Every additional 3 points on the MIND score corresponded to two separate effects on brain structure:

 Why Specifically MIND and Not Regular Mediterranean?

-1. Berries are more emphasized: Other studies show that blueberries especially protect neurons
+1. Berries are more emphasized: Other studies show that blueberries in particular may protect neurons

 2. More leafy greens: Rich in vitamin K, folate, lutein - all important for the brain

-3. Butter is more restricted: Saturated fat is linked to systemic inflammation
+3. Butter is more limited: Saturated fat is linked to systemic inflammation

 4. Less pasta and bread, more whole grains: Lower glycemic value